StrikeForceZero/bevy_auto_plugin/README.md

 ```

 ### Known Limitations
-- The internal state relies on call site file paths which currently requires `Nightly` rust.

 - All items need to be in the same module.
 This won't work:
 ```rust
 use bevy::prelude::*;